o3de/o3de.org/content/docs/tools-ui/ui-dev-messages.md

 Oops!
 The password you provided didn't match our records.
 Can you try again?
 ```

+**Example 2**

-Here's another example, this time for an error that flows from code to the end user:
+Consider an error that flows from low-level code to developers or other end users at the API level and UI level

-BAD (when exposed to devs or an end user):
+BAD (low-level code):

 ```error
 An error occurred at line 258, col 8 in arglebargle.cpp.
 Pointer returned null.
 ```

-REWRITTEN AT THE CODE-LEVEL:
+REWRITTEN (API level):

 ```error
 An error occurred when the operation received a null pointer.
 A null pointer is not allowed for the target data when calling RenderToTarget(handle, target, options).